What to Do If You Hate Your Job

 If quitting your job isn’t an option, your first step should be to identify what exactly it is about your current position that you dislike so much.
 Are the hours too long?
 Do you lack passion for your current role?
 Are your coworkers toxic?
 Is your workload too heavy?
 Is the problematic situation permanent or temporary?
 Is morale low overall?
 Or are you having problems at home that are spilling over into your job?

-I’ve Identified the problem with my job.
+I’ve identified the problem with my job.

-Once you’ve identified what’s bothering you, now is the time to brainstorm if there is anything that you can do to alleviate or improve the problem.
+Once you’ve identified what’s bothering you, now is the time to brainstorm if there is anything that you can do to ease or improve the problem.
 If the hours are too long or your workload is too heavy, set some boundaries, and have a time each day when work stops.
 When you lack passion, try hopping on a new project, securing some further training, or picking up a new hobby.
 Find something that stimulates your brain.

-When you find that morale is low overall, try coming up with some ideas to improve it for everyone.
+When morale is low overall, try coming up with some ideas to improve it for everyone.
 Bring in homemade cookies on Fridays, or make it a point to compliment three people each day.
 Smile and be generous with encouragement.
 Not only will this help you feel better, but this kind of attitude is contagious.

 Perhaps you’re having problems at home that are following you to work.
 You might be sleeping poorly, feeling depressed, stressed, or generally ill-tempered.
 If that’s the case, recognize it, try to address the issues at home, and do your best to leave it at the door when you come to work.